What Healthy Foods Make You Look Younger Than Your Age?

-Everyone wants to have clear, smooth, unwrinkled, beautiful looking skin.
-Some people seem to have great skin no matter what they do; while others struggle and use countless products just to keep it looking good.
-Healthy foods can make you look younger by providing nutrients to the skin, lowering inflammation and increasing blood flow and oxygenation to the tissues.
+Everyone wishes to have clear, smooth beautiful skin.
+Some people seem to have great skin no matter what they do, while others struggle and use countless products just to keep it looking good.
+Healthy foods can make you look younger by providing nutrients to the skin, lowering inflammation, and increasing blood flow and oxygenation to the tissues.
+In this article I will share with you what to eat to look younger than your age.

 The sweet potato is also high in Vitamins B5, B6, and Vitamin C. Eating sweet potatoes may cause the skin to change colour if your body becomes saturated.
 This is completely harmless and is nothing to worry about.
 It is known as carotenemia and will go away once consumption is reduced.
 Moderate consumption of carotenoid-rich foods will give you a healthier looking complexion – and protect you from the harmful effects of the sun.